RadControls for ASP.NET AJAX

 For a live example that uses GridEditManager to access the column editor, see Using Column Editors.

 EditFormType.
-In this case, the editable item is of type GridDataItem and respectively GridDataInsertItem, rather than
+In this case, the editable item is of type GridDataItem or GridDataInsertItem,

 In a hierarchical grid, each item in the Items collection of a parent GridTableView has a ChildItem property of type GridNestedViewItem.
 This child item is the container for the nested child table(s).
 The GridNestedViewItem has a NestedTableViews property that holds the collection of all the detail tables for the parent table.